rng-guy/NFSMWBartender/README.md

 "**Basic**" feature set:
 * Any vehicles you specify to replace the ramming SUVs (`BartenderSettings\Basic\Supports.ini`) should each have a low `MAXIMUM_AI_SPEED` value (the vanilla SUVs use 50) in their VltEd `aivehicle` entries.
 If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like managing more than 8 active cops for very long.
-* Any vehicles you specify to replace Cross (`BartenderSettings\Basic\Supports.ini`) should only be used for this purpose and not appear as regular or other Support vehicles otherwise.
-If they do appear elsewhere, no LeaderStrategy will spawn as long as they are present.
+* Any vehicles you specify to replace Cross (`BartenderSettings\Basic\Supports.ini`) should be unique to him, i.e. not be used by other cops elsewhere.
+If another cop with the same vehicle as Cross is present in the pursuit, no LeaderStrategy will spawn.
 * The string assignment for cops (`BartenderSettings\Basic\Labels.ini`) is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
 Either delete this mod's `Labels.ini` configuration file or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` configuration file.

 &nbsp;